-What Types of Arthritis Scissors are There?
+What Types of Arthritis Scissors Are There?

 Arthritis scissors are specially designed for people with arthritis and often feature ergonomic handle designs.
 These handles help reduce hand and thumb pressure, which is the most common place that arthritis pain occurs.

 What is an “Ergonomically Designed” Scissor?

-The term describes scissors with a handle that is shaped and contoured differently from the blades, allowing you to hold the scissors comfortably.
+The term describes scissors with a handle shaped and contoured differently from the blades, allowing you to hold the scissors comfortably.
 With a properly designed ergonomic grip, serrated scissors can reduce pain and fatigue associated with commonly painful grip areas.

-What Features Make Some Scissors Easier for People With Arthritis?
+What Features Make Some Scissors Easier for People with Arthritis?

 Ergonomic designs typically have several features that make them easier to use.
 The most common are: